 As I’ve said, there’s more than just pay-to-promote.
 To ensure sales or leads, you must give your influencers something that only their audiences can enjoy once they promote your business.
 For instance: custom or exclusive coupon codes, special discounts, special promotions like pre-launched sale, and promotional videos.
 Some businesses also asked Influencers to host an exclusive contest to his/her followers.

 When Influencers promote your products/services, their followers would be aware of your brand.
-However, if you’re focus is just to drive sales, then your brand could be forgotten after the post.
+However, if you focused on drive sales, then your brand might become forgotten after the post.
 It will also be bad for the Influencer as the audience would think that it is just to drive sales and nothing more.
-They’ll definitely think that “this guy is just paid to do so”.
+They will definitely think “This guy does this just for the money”.
 To effectively make them aware of your brand, do these with your influencers: have your brand introduced casually and not your products, make them do a product review that is not hard-sell, have them use original hashtags, have them encourage sharing, and make them do a contest to spread brand awareness and not to drive sales to products.

 It is wise not to always rely on Influencers to promote your business.
 It’s cost-effective and strategic.
 You should have your own social media with huge followers that can also promote and reach your target audience.
 To do so, you may want to tell your influencer that aside from brand awareness and driving sales, you want their audiences to follow your own social media page by invitation from them.
 Aside from that, you can also have the promotion material of the influencer to be posted on your account rather than theirs.
 And just tag them for their followers to see.
 If you have a physical location for your business, invite influencers on the site, give them some freebies so they can post it on their social media and always make them invite their followers to follow you.